fluiddyn/transonic/doc/examples/type_hints.rst

 There is also an ``Union`` "type" that can be used similarly as `typing.Union
 <https://docs.python.org/3/library/typing.html#typing.Union>`__::

-    from fluidpythran import Array, Union
+    from transonic import Array, Union

     U = Union[float, Array[float, "3d"]]